flyinggreenfrog/flyinggreenfrog.github.io/knowledgebase/gpg.md

 ### Thoughts about secure environment

 * Semi secure:
-  - Store primary key on encrypted usb device.
+  - Store primary key on encrypted (e.g. with LUKS) USB device.
   - Only bring it online for key signing purposes and mailing signed keys.
   - Have subkeys on HSM (e.g. Nitrokey) and use them from there for daily purposes.